What Is a Blind Hole?

 FAQ

-Can blind hole be threaded?
+Can a blind hole be threaded?

 How deep should a blind hole be?

-What’s the tolerance range?
+What is the tolerance range?

 • CAD files (2D and STEP preferred)

-• Material type and quantity forecast
+• Material type and projected quantity

 Need reliable blind hole machining?
 Partner with YISHANG for accurate CNC fabrication, clean threading, and full-scale production control.